WICG/attribution-reporting-api/AGGREGATE.md

 The `processAggregate` function needs to return:

 *   A list of histogram contributions to a histogram with keys that are members of a single _fixed domain_ under some hardcoded limit (like 2<sup>32</sup> keys).
 Note that this list will have some small max size (e.g. 3).
 The `value` will be capped at some max size, see the L<sub>inf</sub> parameter  [below](#privacy-budgeting).
-*   A processing type which indicates whether we expect the aggregation servers to be running a true MPC protocol.
+*   A processing type which indicates whether we expect the aggregation servers to be running an MPC protocol or not.
 There are two processing types options, i.e. two values processing\_types can take:
-    *   `two-party` (default): this is more secure.
-It qualifies as "true MPC", because multiple parties are involved, and neither party can see raw data in the clear.
+    *   `two-party`: This is the MPC option, because multiple parties are involved and neither party can see raw data in the clear.
-    *   `insecure-single-server`: this is the less secure option, and is not truly MPC ("non-MPC server").
-It's introduced here to easen initial experimentation, because a single server is simpler to set up than a true MPC system.
-The goal is to eventually deprecate this option as this API matures, in favor of the more secure, true MPC approach.
+    *   `single-server`: This option sends data in the clear to a single server which is solely responsible for aggregating.
+If two endpoints are specified, one will receive a "null" report.

     Some helper servers might support only one of these processing types, and some might support both.
-Explicitly specifying the type is useful e.g. for experiments when helpers are trying to migrate off `insecure-single-server`.
+Explicitly specifying the type is useful e.g. for experiments when helpers are trying to migrate between options.

 *   A list of aggregation services which work together to aggregate the results.
-For initial experimentation we plan on allowing any origin to be an aggregation service, with the eventual goal of having an explicit allowlist of browser-trusted origins.
 Note that setting up a fallback mechanism in case these services fail is up to the services themselves.
 As long as the decryption key is available, reports for a particular service could be processed anywhere.

 Actions in the worklet won’t affect the embedder context, to avoid leaking information about the sensitive join of `triggerContext` and `attributionSourceContext`.
 This means that we need to be careful how errors are handled.